nocomplexity/FreeAndOpenMachineLearning/nlp.rst

 * Text Classification (e.g. document categorization).
 * Finding words with the same meaning for search.
-* Understanding how much time does it take to read a text.
+* Understanding how much time it take to read a text.
 * Understanding how difficult it is to read is a text.
 * Identifying the language of a text.
 * Generating a summary of a text.